 Where To Eat IN New Orleans

 I want to get this right out in the open.
-You can’t discuss where to eat in New Orleans without bringing up beignets.
+You can’t discuss food and New Orleans without bringing up beignets.
 There is a lot of talk about beignets and I can tell you with absolute certainty that I found my favorite ones from Cafe Beignet.
 Now, this isn’t the most FAMOUS spot in the French Quarter.
 Other people will try to tell you to go elsewhere… but listen to me, friends.
 This is the real deal.
 I am CRAVING to go back just so I can have breakfast at this eatery again.

 We didn’t know what to expect when we walked inside.
 People were eating a variety of meals – not all topped with powdery sugar.
 But we went right for the gold because we just HAD to give it a shot.
 And BOY were we not disappointed.
 Warm and fluffy, light and filled with delicious goodness.
 A must visit!
 My husband is going to New Orleans in a few weeks and this is the only place that I told him that he has to visit for beignets!!